rtCamp/wpveda-book/content/testing/automation-testing-using-codeception.md

    * It also depends upon the complexity of the test cases
    * Automated test case should be executed over the different set of browsers.
 If the automated test case can be run on a specific browser then there is no use of automation feature since the site needs to be tested over multiple browser.
 In short, there should a cross browser compatibilty.

    **The following category of test cases are not suitable for automation.**
    * Test Cases that are newly designed and not executed manually at least once
    * Test Cases for which the requirements are frequently changing
    * Test cases which are executed on an ad-hoc basis.

-5. **Maintainance of automatd test cases**

-   As new functionalities or features are added, automation Scripts need to be added, reviewed and maintained for each release cycle.
+> **Note : **Maintainance of automatd test cases are very much important**. **As new functionalities or features are added, automation Scripts need to be added, reviewed and maintained for each release cycle.